zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

    Experimental Basis: NONE
    Regulatory Status: NOT APPLICABLE (theoretical)

 This document explores what MIGHT be possible if RTM physics extends to biological systems.
-It should be read as speculative science fiction grounded in the RTM theoretical framework.
+It should be read as speculative science grounded in the RTM theoretical framework.

 ---